molily/molily.de/_posts/2019-02-03-testing-angular.md

 - What is the overall attitude on testing?
 For example, some developers value testing while others find it ineffective to avoid bugs.
 - What is the current testing practice?
 For example, developers sometimes write tests, but not as a daily routine.
 - What is the experience on writing tests?
 For example, some developers have written tests for several environments, while others understand the basic concepts but have not yet gotten into practice.
 - What are the obstacles that impede a good testing routing?
-For example, developers have not been trained on the existing testing tools.
+For example, developers have not been trained on the testing tools.
 - Are tests well-integrated into your development workflow?
 For example, a continuous integration server automatically runs the test suite on every change set.

-Once you have answered these questions, you should set up a testing goal and implements steps to achieve it.
+Once you have answered these questions, you should set up a testing goal and implement steps to achieve it.

 A good start is to think economically.
 What is the return on investment of writing a test?
 Pick the low-hanging fruits.
 Find business-critical features and make sure they are covered by tests.
 Write tests that are easy to write but cover large parts of the code.

 Simultaneously, integrate testing into your team’s workflow.
 Make sure everyone shares the same basic expertise.
 Offer formal training workshops and pair experienced programmers with team members less familiar with testing.
 Appoint maintainers and contact persons for test quality and testing infrastructure.
 If applicable, hire dedicated software testers.